Best Habit Tracking Apps Compared: Most Reviews Pick the Wrong One for You

 - Streak-based apps tap into loss aversion; gamified apps use variable reward schedules; visual apps use the endowed progress effect [3]

-- The Mechanism-First Selection method — a framework we developed for matching your tracker to your primary behavioral driver (loss aversion, variable rewards, or visual progress) rather than a feature list — narrows the choice to the right app category first
+- The Mechanism-First Selection method matches your tracker to your primary behavioral driver (loss aversion, variable rewards, or visual progress) instead of a feature list

-- Habit formation takes a median of 66 days, so commit to any app for at least two months before switching [2]
+- Habit formation takes a median of 66 days, with a range from 18 to 254 days depending on behavior complexity, so commit to any app for at least two months before switching [2]

 - The biggest predictor of tracker abandonment is setup friction, not missing features – start with three habits or fewer